Legionaries of Christ: Affiliated groups

 The Congregation of the Legionaries of Christ is a Roman Catholic clerical religious congregation of Pontifical Right for men that forms part of the Regnum Christi Federation, founded by Maciel in 1959, which includes the Legionaries of Christ, the Society of Apostolic Life of the Consecrated Women of Regnum Christi, the Society of Apostolic Life of the Lay Consecrated Men of Regnum Christi, and other Catholics who associate individually.
 Its members add the nominal letters (LC) after their names to indicate their membership in the Congregation.
-The "larger culture" of often referred to as "the movement" within the Regnum Christi Federation.
+The "larger culture" is often referred to as "the movement" within the Regnum Christi Federation.